Sundrew2013/DATA-ANALYSIS-PROJECT-ON-EXCEL/README.md

 #### 13. Which categories have products with the highest discounts?

     Duplicate the existing pivot table, uncheck initially checked columns, drag category column into rows area, discount percentage  column into valuess area and summarize by sum.
-Select the pivot table and insert line chart as seen below.
+Select the pivot table and insert column chart as seen below.
 The category with the highest discount is Electronincs.

 ![Categories and discount](https://github.com/user-attachments/assets/bc647584-06a6-4328-a27c-5a7304c40c2c)